-The process of company liquidation involves conversion of an enterprise’s resources into cash, paid to different heads which used to contribute in the upkeep of the company.
+The liquidation procedure in UAE involves the conversion of an enterprise’s resources into cash, paid to different heads which used to contribute to the upkeep of the company.
 For instance, a company could be liquidated to pay the debts to the creditors; the lending agencies or a bank from which the company sought loans once.

 In the process, the assets of the company; land, machinery, raw material, products, and other sell-able items are auctioned or sold directly to a potential buyer.
 The cash, which is obtained from the selling of all the things, is then distributed among the lenders.